 Through both experiential education and social programming, we foster growth in the Jewish community and lasting friendships.
 Participating in a youth group is one of the key indicators of an active Jewish life through adulthood.
 While we know kids and teens today are involved in a variety of activities and programs across the Chicago area, we are committed to providing meaningful experiences for children of all ages.
 For information regarding these programs, please contact Sarah Topal, Director of Youth & Family Engagement at firstname.lastname@example.org.

 The Youth Community at North Suburban Synagogue Beth El is known as “BEANS”

 Beth El At North Suburban Synagogue.
 We run three youth groups for children in grades 2-12, as well as our Beth El Sisterhood College Connection program.
 Youth can be drawn to Judaism in many different ways and we strive to help them create their own Jewish identity in an informal environment.

 BEANS USY is our youth group for kids in grades 9-12.
 Programs are planned by a board of USYers with the help of our dedicated staff.
 Generously supported by the Barbara P. Hochberg USY Fund, BEANS USY is committed to social activism, tzedakah, and Jewish engagement, all while building a peer community.
 BEANS USY is affiliated with our region, CHUSY, and with the United Synagogue Youth programs of the Conservative movement.
-This year, the BEANS USY board is exploring opportunities to engage teens during this time when programming looks and feels different.
-For updates on the programs, or for ways to get involved, please contact Sarah Attermann, Director of Youth Engagement at email@example.com.
+BEANS USY and teen programming in general, continues to explore opportunities to engage teens when there are so many extracurricular and competing activities.
+A dessert tour of Chicago, sushi in the Sukkah, escape rooms and community service programs are just a few of the programs we offer.